Walt Disney Studios Home Entertainment: Buena Vista Home Video

 In April 1996, due to ongoing realignment stemming from Disney's merger with Capital Cities/ABC, Buena Vista Home Video was transferred out of the Disney Television and Telecommunications group to The Walt Disney Studios.
 In August 1996, Disney and Tokuma Shoten Publishing entered a deal wherein Buena Vista Home Video would acquire the worldwide home media distribution rights to the Studio Ghibli animated films.
 Disney would go on to produce the English dubs and distribute 15 of Ghibli's films, through the Walt Disney Pictures, Buena Vista Home Video, Miramax and Touchstone Pictures banners.
-Buena Vista Home Video was renamed Buena Vista Home Entertainment in 1997.

-In July 1998, Buena Vista Home Entertainment entered into a distribution agreement with Warner Home Video where the latter would distribute over 100 Buena Vista/Disney titles on DVD in EMEA and ex-Soviet Union regions until the end of 2000.
+In July 1998, Buena Vista Home Entertainment entered into a distribution agreement with Warner Home Video where the latter would distribute over 100 Disney/Touchstone/Hollywood titles on DVD in Europe and Australia until the end of 2000.
 The distribution of VHS releases, however, remain under Disney's full control.

+In 2000, following Andy Heyward's purchase of DIC back from Disney, DIC's rights with BVHE expired.
+With this, DIC later signed a new deal with Lions Gate Home Entertainment in 2001.

+In 2001, Disney's acquired of Fox Family Worldwide (including Fox Family, the Fox Kids brand and Saban Entertainment).
+A year later in 2002, Saban became BVS Entertainment and BVHE took distribution over from 20th Century Fox Home Entertainment.

 In 2005, Roger Corman-owned production company New Concorde signed a distribution deal with Buena Vista Home Entertainment, giving BVHE home video distribution rights to 400 Corman-produced films, including the pre-1984 New World Pictures library until 2008.